What is discrimination?

-The Complainant must provide legally sufficient evidence to establish a case of discrimination or harassment.
-The onus then shifts to the Respondent to provide a defense for their actions.
+The Complainant must prove that a prima facie case of discrimination exists.
+The onus then shifts to the Respondent to provide a defence for their actions.

-Prima facie means that the information/evidence provided is legally sufficient to establish a fact or a case at first impression.
-The Supreme Court of Canada has said that a prima facie case of discrimination is “one which covers the allegations made and which is complete and sufficient to justify a verdict in the Complainant’s favor in the absence of an answer from the Respondent.”
+The Supreme Court of Canada has said that a prima facie case of discrimination is “one which covers the allegations made and which, if they are believed, is complete and sufficient to justify a verdict in the complainant’s favour in the absence of an answer from the respondent.”

 What does the term “without prejudice” mean?